lokajaudio/Digital-electronics-1/Labs/project/README.md

    *Basic principles of work*

-   Send at least 10us of HIGH signal to trigger pin.
+   - Send at least 10us of HIGH signal to trigger pin.

-   Detect the pulse width of echo signal sent back.
+   - The Module automatically sends eight 40 kHz and detect whether there is a pulse signal back.

-   Apply calculation to get the distance.
+   - Apply calculation to get the distance.